YuvAIR/HTML-JSON-Viewer/README.md

  */
 class JSONViewer(data, container, options);

 /**
+ * The container element for the JSONViewer object.
+ */
+JSONViewer.container;

+/**
+ * The original data, or the last data that was used in an `updateTree` call, with `keepOldData` set to false.
+ * Note that queries call `updateTree` with `keepOldData` set to true, so this will return the original data even if a query is active.
+ */
+JSONViewer.data;

+/**
+ * The currently displayed data.
+ */
+JSONViewer.currentData;

+/**
  * Returns the JSONViewer object for the given container - note that the container IDs must be unique.
  * @param {HTMLElement|jQuery} container